andy013/votehud_custom_font/README.md

 ## I am the creator of a custom HUD, can I use the font from this mod in my HUD?

 Yes.
 Just make sure you set the range value to `0x0021 0xFFFF` for your language (as set in steam) in order for the font to work correctly.
 The font wont display correctly if installed as a system font.
-It has to be imported in the clientshceme.res file E.g.
+It has to be imported in the clientscheme.res file E.g.

 ```
 clientscheme.res